 Amos and McKinney Awards

-Recognized as two of the highest and most distinguished tributes in community journalism, the Amos and McKinney Awards are presented to a working or retired newspaperman and woman who have provided distinguished service and leadership to the community press and their community.
-Winners are notified in July and awards are presented at NNA's Annual Convention and Trade Show held in the fall.
+Recognized as two of the highest and most distinguished tributes in community journalism, the Amos and McKinney Awards are presented to a working or retired newspaperman and woman who has provided distinguished service and leadership to the community press and his/her community.
+Winners are notified in July, and awards are presented at NNA's Annual Convention and Trade Show held in the fall.

 History of the Amos & McKinney Awards